-There are many resources available in the Missoula area, including support groups, classes and the MAS Dementia Friendly Missoula volunteer coalition, which works to make Missoula a more supportive community for people living with dementia.
+There are many resources available in the Missoula area, including support groups, classes, and Dementia Friendly Missoula, a volunteer coalition working to make Missoula a more supportive community for people living with dementia.

 Steps you can take to get help as a caregiver:

 Resource Specialists are available for one-on-one meetings to help you understand your options and connect you with support.
 Click the link above or call (406) 728-7682 to make an appointment.

 Missoula Aging Services facilitates monthly Caregiver Support Groups, including groups for caregivers of older adults with Alzheimer’s.
 Click the link above for more details, or call MAS at (406) 728-7682.